silitics/rugpi/www/docs/ctrl/index.md

 Rugix Ctrl is an update installer and does not include any remote delivery mechanism for updates.
 That is, it implements a mechanism for installing updates without prescribing the way in which updates find their way onto the device.
 We believe that this separation is crucial as it avoids vendor lock-in and gives you the flexibility to integrate updates in the way that makes sense for your device.
-To manage your devices and push updates to them, Rugix Ctrl is compatible with several [device management solutions](./advanced/device-management.md) and can be easily integrated into your application, e.g., by offering your users the ability to upload a firmware update in your own UI.
+To manage your devices and push updates to them, Rugix Ctrl is compatible with several [fleet management solutions](./advanced/fleet-management.md) and can be easily integrated into your application, e.g., by offering your users the ability to upload a firmware update in your own UI.

 Rugix Ctrl ships as a binary, `rugix-ctrl`, running on your device.
 This binary is used to query and manage the state of the system, to install updates, and to initiate rollbacks.